samfitgen/trgen/docs/Full_Distance_Triathlon_Base-Low_Volume.md

 > West Vidette is 45 minutes of aerobic Endurance riding ranging from 50-80%
 > FTP.
->
-> Keep your watts more toward the middle of this wide wattage range as riding
-> toward the top of the range will turn this into a more intense, and probably
-> shorter, Tempo effort.
->
-> Remain seated as often as possible.

 ### Friday

 #### Workout 1
-* **Name**: Swim Speed Intervals

-**Description**:

-> Warm-Up 300m Easy, RPE4 8x25m BB drills w/ 10s rest between drills 5x150m of
-> 50m Easy, RPE4/25m Hard, RPE8, 15s rest between intervals Cool-Down 300m easy,
-> RPE4

-#### Workout 2
 * **Name**: Base Run
 * **Duration**: 1 day and 6 hours